u1-liquid/openpollslack-i18n/README.md

 - `app_lang_user_selectable` if set to `true`; Let user who create poll (Via Modal) select language of poll UI
 - `use_response_url` if set to `true`; app will respond to request using `response_url` instead of using `app.client.chat.post` so user will be able to create poll in private channel without adding bot to that channel (using /command or Modal that called by /command, but not via shortcut), But it might get timeout if user not response after Modal was created (click create poll) within slack time limit(30 minutes).
-- `menu_at_the_end` if set to `true`; Rearrange Menu to the end of poll so no more big menu btn between question and answer when using smartphone
+- `menu_at_the_end` if set to `true`; Rearrange Menu to the end of poll so no more big menu button between question and answer when using smartphone
 - `add_number_emoji_to_choice` and `add_number_emoji_to_choice_btn`  if set to `true`; Number emoji (customizeable) will show in the vote option text / button
 - `compact_ui` if set to `true`; Choice text will compact to voter name
 - `show_divider` if set to `false`; Poll will be more compact (divider between choice will be removed)